MSc Civil Engineering | Part-time (MSc (240))

 Your programme is made up of a number of core modules which are part of the course framework.
 Some programmes also have optional modules that can be selected to enhance your learning in certain areas and many feature a dissertation, extended report or research project to demonstrate your advanced learning.

-This module develops practical and team skills via collaborative work on an industry project.
-It enables you to follow BIM protocols and practice in a multidisciplinary project team to achieve project success.
+The module is an opportunity for students to follow BIM protocols and practice in a collaborative multidisciplinary project team to achieve project success.

 An insight into teaching on your course